ldeck/angular-webpack-starter-1/README.md

 * Development server with live reload.
 * Production builds with cache busting.
 * PostCSS and jade support by default.
+* BDD testing using cucumber, protractor and chai/chai-as-promised.
-* Testing environment using karma to run tests and jasmine as the framework; protractor to End to End tests.
+* Testing environment using
+  * karma to run unit tests using jasmine as the framework;
+  * protractor/jasmine for End to End tests;
+  * protractor/cucumber/chai for BDD End to End tests
 * Code coverage when tests are run.
-* No gulp and no grunt, just npm scripts.
+* No gulp and no grunt, just npm scripts (with some supporting bash/perl scripts).
+* `NVM` and `direnv` to manage the environment.

 >Warning: Make sure you're using the latest version of Node.js and NPM